Smart-Solutions-Iceland/passi-public-documentation/docs/GraphQL/codeExamples.rst

 Code examples
 =======================

-We have a provided a few code examples here below.
+We have provided a few code examples here below.

 .. toctree::
     :maxdepth: 1